jafman33/narwhal/readme.md

 The objective of this demo is to provide you with the complete experience of the Narwhal progressive web application.

 You may log in using an engineering talent account, or a program manager account:
-#### Browse Narwhal as: `engineering talent`
+#### Browse Narwhal as: `Engineering Talent`
 `Email:` talent@narwhal.app
 `Password:` NarwhalApp

-When browsing under the `engineering talent` account, your profile will be setup and you'll be able to browse through several projects from 3 different program managers, each with 2 active projects.
+When browsing under the `Engineering Talent` account, your profile will be setup and you'll be able to browse through several projects from 3 different program managers, each with 2 active projects.

-#### Browse Narwhal as: `program manager`
+#### Browse Narwhal as: `Program Manager`
 `Email:` pm@narwhal.app
 `Password:` NarwhalApp

-When browsing under the `program manager` account, your profile and projects will be setup and you'll be able to browse through 5 talented
+When browsing under the `Program Manager` account, your profile and projects will be setup and you'll be able to browse through 5 talented

 ## 1. About